scheduleonce/once-ui/ui/src/components/tabs/tabs.md

 <!-- example({"example": "tab-group-basic",
               "file": "tab-group-basic-example.html"}) -->

-For more complex labels, add a template with the `mat-tab-label` directive inside the `mat-tab`.
+For more complex labels, add a template with the `oui-tab-label` directive inside the `oui-tab`.

 <!-- example({"example": "tab-group-custom-label",
               "file": "tab-group-custom-label-example.html",